vincenzochiovaro/Mealtime/README.md

 This section will be updated as soon as the endpoints have been created.

-# Contact

-If you have any questions or suggestions regarding the Simplified MealDB API, please feel free to contact us at vincenzochiovaro194@gmail.com.
-I would love to hear your feedback and help you with any issues you may encounter.

 # Acknowledgements

 I would like to thank the MealDB team for providing a wonderful API and allowing me to use their database in this project.